 Security is an ongoing debate in Christendom; its adherents have a motto,

-“Once saved, always saved,” but Scripture in no way supports this; in
+“Once saved, always saved,” but Scripture in no way supports this.
+In

 fact, these verses speak just the opposite, clearly stating that we can lose

-within us is to believe in our works.
+cross.
 Being born-again is an act of God; we

 should not allow our faith to erode to the point of extinguishing our flame,